Three Goals of Children's Ministry:

 4. When do young kids leave the service and where do they go?

 Young kids attend the morning service until they are dismissed to the Gospel Project.
 During the final song before the sermon, you can escort your child (8 and under) to the Fellowship Hall to drop them off for their Gospel Project class.

 Children 3 to 8 years old gather in the Fellowship Hall for large group time, where the children will sit together according to their age.
 Large group time includes videos, songs, Bible reading, and Bible teaching.
 This lasts anywhere from 20-30 minutes.

 When large group time concludes, a teacher escorts the children to their age-appropriate classroom.
 In their classroom time, they will hear more teaching and complete fun activities reinforcing the Gospel Project material.

 You will pick up your child after the service from their classroom.

 5. When I arrive, how do I check in my child(ren)?

-Check in is very easy!
-When you arrive, you can approach the welcome desk and let a volunteer know that you’re new.
-They’d be glad to help!
+Check in is easy!
+When you arrive, go to the Welcome Desk and let a volunteer know that you’re new.
+They are happy to help!

-OR you can hang a left into the children’s wing and check in yourself using one of the computers there.
-You’ll just type in some basic info, click “done” and you’ll received a printed sticker to place on your child’s back.
+OR you can hang a left into the Children’s Wing and check in yourself using one of the computers there.
+You’ll type in some basic info, click “Done,” and you’ll received a printed sticker to place on your child’s back.

 6. What if I want to volunteer in CM?